Mindfulness Banner

 Referral

 Referral is through self-referral through the application via the link found above.
-Staff are asked to fill in a eligibility critiera before participating in the research study.
+Staff are asked to fill out a eligibility critiera before participating in the research study.

 Staff may not be eligible for the research if they:

-• Are attending or have arranged attendance of any other psychological therapy or wellbeing programme within or outside of work in next 3 months.
+• Are attending or have arranged attendance for any other psychological therapy or wellbeing programme within or outside of work in next 3 months.

 • Have experienced any significant life events that are causing significant distress to you at the current time (for example, a serious accident, etc.).

-• Are not currently mentally well, such as having a diagnoses of a mental health condition and are in an acute to severe state (Such as a mental illness like generalised anxiety or depression, diagnosed by your GP or a mental health specialist).
+• Are not currently mentally well, such as having a diagnosis of a mental health condition, and are in an acute to severe state (such as a mental illness like generalised anxiety or depression, diagnosed by your GP or a mental health specialist).
 You may still qualify if you have a mental health condition and are currently well.

 Managers support to access the study

-For staff to access this study, we encourage staff to discuss with their managers, and the managers to support in terms of time to attend and reasonable adjustment with shifts, accessing a room or doing the study from home (and then claiming the time back).
-We have had many staff sign up to the sessions and then are not released to attend, or cannot find a room to attend the sessions.
-We also have staff who attend and then are called back into clinical work during the sessions.
-We hope getting managers support will result in this being considered and problem solved prior to the first session starting.
+For staff to access this study, we encourage staff to discuss with their managers, and the managers to provide support in terms of time to attend and reasonable adjustment with shifts, accessing a room, or doing the study from home (and then claiming the time back).
+We have had many staff sign up for the sessions and then are not released to attend or cannot find a room to attend the sessions.
+We also have staff who attend and are then called back into clinical work during the sessions.
+We hope getting manager support will result in this being considered and problems solved prior to the first session starting.